fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 DriverStatus: enum UNAVAILABLE/IN RIDE/STANDBY
 ```

+**Usage:**\
-**Usage:** called when a driver wants to look for a ride, is starting a ride, or is done for the day; when called with **STANDBY**, the Uber backend calls an internal *FindRide* API that uses an algorithm to enqueue the driver in a queue of drivers waiting for rides and to find the most appropriate ride; once a ride is found, the ride is internally locked to the driver for 30 seconds, during which the driver can accept or reject the ride; once the driver accepts the ride, the internal backend calls *EditRide* with the driver's info and with a **MATCHED** *RideStatus*.
+*SetDriverStatus* is called when a driver wants to look for a ride, is starting a ride, or is done for the day; when called with **STANDBY**, the Uber backend calls an internal *FindRide* API that uses an algorithm to enqueue the driver in a queue of drivers waiting for rides and to find the most appropriate ride; once a ride is found, the ride is internally locked to the driver for 30 seconds, during which the driver can accept or reject the ride; once the driver accepts the ride, the internal backend calls [*EditRide*](#editride) with the driver's info and with a **MATCHED** *RideStatus*.

 ```python
 GetRide(userId: string)